You are hereBack to top

 Frances works closely with Chinese antitrust authorities.
 She was the main drafter of the Guidelines on General Conditions and Procedures for the Exemption of Monopoly Agreements of the Antimonopoly Commission of the State Council.
 She also contributed to the drafting of the Opinions on Establishing a Fair Competition Review System in the Development of the Market Regimes.
 Chinese antitrust authorities also invited her to provide expert advice on anti-competitive conduct in a number of investigations.

-She obtained her doctor’s degree in competition law from the China University of Political Science and Law and her master’s degree in international business law from the National University of Singapore.
+She obtained her doctorate in competition law from the China University of Political Science and Law and her master’s degree in international business law from the National University of Singapore.
 Admitted to practise law in China, she is fluent in English and Chinese.

 Frances' experience includes advising: